BVCA Summit: Investing for a better economy | 9-10 September 2025, London

 Founder, Medik8

-Elliot Issacs is the Founder of Medik8 Skincare – a science-led consumer brand challenging global majors in key beauty categories, channels and markets.
+Elliot Isaacs is the Founder of Medik8 Skincare – a science-led consumer brand challenging global majors in key beauty categories, channels and markets.

 Medik8 started in a shed-sized lab and, always growing within its own cash flow, scaled to a team of 300 people operating out of over 100,000 sq ft of space through a full-vertical business model.
 In 2021, the business partnered with Inflexion Private Equity to support its next stage of growth - more than tripling sales in 4 years.